 As a bonus, making your own may help increase digestion and absorption.
 The recipe asks you to soak the nuts for 12 hours.
 Raw nuts contain moderate levels of phytic acid and enzyme inhibitors.
 Phytic acid is considered an “anti-nutrient,” meaning it can inhibit the digestion and decrease nutrient absorption.
 Soaking the nuts helps to remove salt residue and neutralize their phytic acid content, making the nutrient easier to absorb.

 The good news is that making nut milk is simple and inexpensive.
 You don’t have to be a culinary expert to make your own nut milk from scratch.
-It wasn’t until I made my first cup of sprouted almond milk at a plant based culinary school in Venice, CA that I realized how simple this process truly is.
+The process truly is simple.
 AND as an added bonus, making your own milk is actually cost effective.
 All you need is your nut of choice, filtered water and a blender.
 You can even customize your milk by adding raw ingredients like Himalayan pink salt, vanilla bean pod, dates, raw cacao powder or cinnamon.
 To create a savory profile, add spices like cayenne or curry and use the nut milk as the base for sauces, soups or purees.

 So why not make your own?
-Trust me on this one; you won’t buy another carton from the shelf after tasting how fresh and delicious these homemade milks can be.
-Try out this recipe that was adapted from Matthew Kenney Culinary Cuisine.
+You may enjoy the fresh and delicious flavors so much that you decide to skip another carton from the shelf.
+Try out this recipe that was adapted with permission from Matthew Kenney Culinary Cuisine.